 We know our success starts with our entire team, so we established core values to guide every action we take.

-Celebrates others’ milestones, goes out of the way to know colleagues, respectful of others’ time and gives others the benefit of the doubt.
+Celebrates others’ milestones, values others’ identity, goes out of the way to know colleagues, respectful of others’ time and perspective and gives others the benefit of the doubt.

 Bias Toward Action